ahmadrezaM97/notes/notes/Fleeting Notes/Hosing anywhere.md

 6. keep development and staging and production as similar as possible
 7.
 8. 12 rules
-	1.  one codebase traced in revision control, many deploys
+	1.  one code base traced in revision control, many deploys
 		1. production
 		2. staging
 		3. developer 1